Key takeaways

 - Role customization — Define persona, background, instructions via text

-- Self-hostable — Run on your own NVIDIA GPUs with full control
+- Self-hostable — Run on your own NVIDIA GPUs (or Apple Silicon via community MLX port) with full control[6]

 Cautions

-- No cloud service — NVIDIA doesn't offer hosted PersonaPlex API
+- No cloud service — NVIDIA doesn't offer a hosted PersonaPlex API; the related Nemotron 3 VoiceChat is early-access evaluation only[5]

-- Integration complexity — More setup than managed APIs (Vapi, ElevenLabs)
+- Integration complexity — More setup than managed APIs (Vapi, ElevenLabs); no built-in telephony — pair with LiveKit/WebRTC yourself

-- Limited ecosystem — Newer model with fewer integrations and tools
+- Limited ecosystem — Fewer integrations and tools than commercial voice APIs

 Pricing & Licensing